Meatssauce/SCINet/README.md

 SCINet is a novel architecture for time series forecasting proposed in this [paper](https://arxiv.org/pdf/2106.09305v1.pdf).
 See original paper for link to datasets.

+## Notes
+ - Obtained similar results on the ETD dataset (ETDataset-main/ETT-small/ETTh1.csv) but only with a batch size of 16 instead of 4.
+The cause of the discrepancy is unclear - pending investigation.
+ - Scored poorly on crypto data (mse ~= 1.5, ase ~= 0.8 when data is relative difference).
+Learning curve suggests model is underfitting, which is expected as the data contains only a few features and has undergone minimal feature engineering.
+The score should serve as a baseline for future improvements.